Er-rdhtiwari/DSA/DesignPatterns/SOLID/o0_SOLID.md

 ### **1. Single Responsibility Principle (SRP)**

-**Definition**: A class should have only one reason to change, meaning it should only have one job or responsibility.
+**Definition**: A class should have only one reason to change, meaning it should only have one job (Primary Responsibility not Secondary Responsibility) or responsibility.

 - **Why it matters**: When classes are focused on a single responsibility, they are easier to understand, test, and maintain.
 - **Example**: A `PaymentProcessor` class should focus solely on processing payments.
 If it starts handling logging, reporting, or user authentication, it violates SRP.